SFUSD teachers reach tentative deal on distance learning

 - Additional training and planning time

-This agreement is set to be in place until June 30 or until students return to in person learning in the classroom.
-Once this is decided on the next focus will be on reaching an agreement on terms of returning to in person learning or a hybrid model.
+This agreement is set to be in place until June 30, 2021 or until students return to in-person learning in the classroom.
+Once this is decided on the next focus will be on reaching an agreement on terms of returning to in-person learning or a hybrid model.

 San Francisco schools are set to start with distance learning in a little more than a week on August 17.